Disclaimer: None of it belongs to me. Just this story.

 "You don't look too good.
 Maybe you should sit down."

-Sam nodded and as his legs began to turn to rubber beneath him he hastily took a seat on the rock.
+Sam nodded and as his legs turned to rubber beneath him he hastily took a seat on the rock.
 He drew his knees up toward his chest, dropped his elbows on them and rested his head in his hands.
 His mind was racing.
 If he'd changed things so they never met and Al was never his observer, never helped him on all the previous leaps had the outcome of those leaps changed?
 And if so, what about all the people he'd helped, like Jimmy LaMotta and his family, and Katie McBain, and so many others?
 What about Tom?
 It was Al who helped him save his brother's life during the leap into Vietnam, though that change in his own personal history came at such a heavy price.
 By changing Al's past had he reversed that?
 Or would another observer have done the same for him?
 The project still existed even without Al, he knew that.
 Though the memories weren't nearly as vivid he did have an awareness of an altered Project Quantum Leap in another timeline, with a different hybrid computer – called Alpha instead of Ziggy – and an observer named St. John, also a man of slight build but much more formal in his manner and demeanor, who did his job efficiently but lacked Al's warmth and passion; a colleague who cared about the project and was dedicated to helping him complete the leaps successfully, but not a dear friend who would do anything in the world for him.

 But he'd already thought all of this through when he made the choice, hadn't he?
 Had he just forgotten?
 Maybe his brain was still more Swiss-cheesed than he realized.
 Or maybe he hadn't thought about it because he just didn't want to.
 It wouldn't be the first time in his life that he acted purely on impulse, without considering for a moment the possible consequences.
 Hadn't he rushed into the Quantum Leap accelerator despite Al's urging him to wait, despite Ziggy saying no, and recklessly hurled himself into the past before everything was ready?